 View Oslob Whale Shark Watching in a larger map

-This site is run by a Island Trek Tours a local travel agency and has no affiliation with Oslob Resorts and Recreation Commission nor the Oslob Municipal Government.
+This site is owned and managed by a Island Trek Tours a registered travel agency and has no affiliation with Oslob Resorts and Recreation Commission nor the Oslob Municipal Government.

 Oslob is a 4th class municipality in the province of Cebu, Philippines.
 According to the 2007 census, it has a population of 22,732 people.
 The Municipality of Oslob is located 117 kms. southeast of Cebu City.
 It is bounded on the North by the Municipality of Boljoon; on the South by the Municipality of Santander; on the East by Bohol Strait; and on the West by Ginatilan.

 Tan-awan Oslob Cebu is located 8 kms. southeast from the center of Oslob town.
 Currently have 972 total population with 242 total household.

 Locally know as “tuki” or “butanding”.
 The whale shark (Rhincodon typus) is the largest fish in the world; with its vast size it resembles the whales from which its common name is derived.
 The head is flattened and the wide mouth, positioned at the tip of the snout, stretches almost as wide as the body.
 The dorsal fin is particularly large and the tail has a half-moon shape.
 The patterning of the body is very distinctive with its dark greyish-blue colour on the back and sides, and array of pale yellow blotches; the under surface is pale.
 Stout ridges travel the length of the body, ending at the tail shaft.
 Five massive gill slits occur on the side of the head and within these there is a sieve like structure of cartilage.
 Curiously, the mouth contains around 300 tiny teeth although the function of these is unknown.